 To survive this experience, you can become fragmented internally, compartmentalizing the components of what has felt too overwhelming to deal with at the moment.
 While initially this can be helpful because you to not get bogged down when you need to focus on dealing with the immediate crisis.
 In the long run, compartmentalization interferes with emotional, physical and spiritual recovery.

 So why art?
-Art can help us internally titrate the processing of our traumatic illness or injury.
-Titration happens when we respect our nervous systems ability to manage the distress we feel when recalling aspects of a traumatic event- whether it is specific memories, thoughts, feelings, or beliefs.
-In other words, we need to break down an experience into manageable amounts of material, that will allows us to remain present and grounded rather than going into fight, flight or freeze mode.
+Art can help you internally titrate the processing of your traumatic illness or injury.
+Titration happens when you respect your nervous systems ability to manage the distress you feel when recalling aspects of a traumatic event.
+This includes specific memories, thoughts, feelings, or beliefs.
+Titration means that you need to break down an experience into manageable amounts of material.
+So that you will remain present and grounded rather than going into fight, flight or freeze mode.

 When you are using art, part of your attention is focused on the paper and what you are doing with it.
 Moving into a project, you begin to slow down your physical sensations, allowing breathing to become soft and gentle, while the mind quiets and there is a peaceful internal quality.
 As you relax, you can begin to allow your internal focus to be lead to the information that needs to be processed at that time.
 As you focus on what wants to be expressed, it may even impact what you are doing or wish to do on the paper.

 When you begin to notice yourself fatiguing or perhaps becoming more anxious or overwhelmed, this indicates that your nervous system is becoming taxed and needs a break.
 Making a promise to ourselves that we will return again at a future time, communicates that your system will have another chance to release.

 Giving yourself the opportunity to experience aspects of a traumatic experience in small doses allows you to experience healing without become re-traumatized.
 While it might feel tempting to move into a recovered state quickly, you won’t be able to pull out everything at once, especially material that is subconscious.